 - Note how their progress will be measured

-504 Plan: If your child doesn’t need an IEP and will be in class with other students on their grade level, this document outlines other ways the school will support them.
+504 Plan.
+If your child doesn’t need an IEP and will be in class with other students on their grade level, this document outlines other ways the school will support them.
 The plans are tailored for each child's needs.
 They don't change what's being taught in class.
 But your child may:

 Many public schools also offer social skills groups.
 These are small gatherings -- usually between two and eight kids -- that are led by a school psychologist or speech therapist.
 They can help kids learn how to connect with their peers and handle certain social situations.